Gruntfuggly/scoper/README.md

 The color of the highlight.

+`scoper.overviewColor`

+The color of the highlight in the overview ruler.

 `scoper.parentheses`

-List of file types that should have parenthesis scope highlighted.

 `scoper.braces`

-List of file types that should have brace scope highlighted.

 `scoper.squareBrackets`

-List of file types that should have square bracket scope highlighted.

-`scoper.chevrons`

-List of file types that should have chevron (angle bracket) scope highlighted.

-_Note: Leave the arrays empty to apply to all file types_
+These can be set to false to disable highlighting for specific types of brackets.
+These can also be set as language specific settings (ignore the 'Unknown Identifier' warning).

 ### Credits

 This extension is a massive rip-off of Chunsen Wang's [Bracket Select](https://marketplace.visualstudio.com/items?itemName=chunsen.bracket-select) extension.
+Please accept my apologies and thanks in equal measure...